Skip to additional navigation Skip to content

 • Parking caravans on residential driveways or within the curtilage of domestic properties providing their use remains incidental to the enjoyment of the property;

-• Running a business from home where the residential use remains the primary use and there is no adverse impact on residential amenity;
+• Running a business from home where the residential use remains the primary use and there is no material adverse impact on residential amenity;

 • Land ownership disputes or trespass issues;